-We have audited the accompanying financial statements of Peter Partnership Fund (the "Trust") as set out on pages 6 to 25, which comprise the statement of financial position as at 31 December 2022, and the statement of comprehensive income, statement of changes in net assets attributable to unitholders and statement of cash flows for the financial year ended 31 December 2022, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Peter Partnership Fund (the "Trust") as set out on pages 6 to 24, which comprise the statement of financial position as at 31 December 2023, and the statement of comprehensive income, statement of changes in net assets attributable to unitholders and statement of cash flows for the financial year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Financial Reporting Standards in Singapore ("FRSs") so as to present fairly, in all material respects, the financial position of the Trust as at 31 December 2022 and of the financial performance, changes in net assets attributable to unitholders and cash flows of the Trust for the financial year ended 31 December 2022.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Financial Reporting Standards in Singapore ("FRSs") so as to present fairly, in all material respects, the financial position of the Trust as at 31 December 2023 and of the financial performance, changes in net assets attributable to unitholders and cash flows of the Trust for the financial year ended on that date.